-- (a) the prior ownership of the property and ownership changes; - (b) the type, amount, quantity and results of exploration and/or development work undertaken by the owners and any previous owners; - (c) historical mineral resource and mineral reserve estimates in accordance with 2.4 of the Instrument, including the reliability of the historical estimates and whether the estimates are in accordance with the categories set out in sections 1.2 and 1.3 of the Instrument; and - (d) any production from the property.
+(a) the prior ownership of the property and ownership changes;

+(b) the type, amount, quantity and results of exploration and/or development work undertaken by the owners and any previous owners;

+(c) historical mineral resource and mineral reserve estimates, including the reliability of the historical estimates and whether the estimates are in accordance with the categories set out in sections 1.3 and 1.4 of the Instrument; and

-- INSTRUCTION: If a reporting system other than the one stipulated by the Instrument has been used, the qualified person shall include an explanation of the differences and reliability. - Item 9: Geological Setting Include a concise description of the regional, local and property geology. - Item 10: Deposit Types Describe the mineral deposit type(s) being investigated or being explored for and the geological model or concepts being applied in the investigation and on the basis of which the exploration program is planned. - Item 11: Mineralization Describe the mineralized zones encountered on the property, the surrounding rock types and relevant geological controls, detailing length, width, depth and continuity, together with a description of the type, character and distribution of the mineralization. - Item 12: Exploration Describe the nature and extent of all relevant exploration work conducted by, or on behalf of, the issuer on each property being reported on, including - (a) results of surveys and investigations, and the procedures relating to the surveys and investigations; - (b) an interpretation of the exploration information; and - (c) a statement as to whether the surveys and investigations have been carried out by the issuer or by a contractor and, if the latter, identifying the contractor. - Item 13: Drilling Describe the type and extent of drilling including the procedures followed and a summary and interpretation of all results.
+(d) any production from the property.

+INSTRUCTION: If a reporting system other than the one stipulated by the Instrument has been used, the author shall include an explanation of the differences and reliability.

+Item 9: Geological Setting - Include a description of the regional, local and property geology.

+Item 10: Deposit Types - Describe the mineral deposit type(s) being investigated or being explored for and the geological model or concepts being applied in the investigation and on the basis of which the exploration program is planned.

+Item 11: Mineralization - Describe the mineralized zones encountered on the property, the surrounding rock types and relevant geological controls, detailing length, width, depth and continuity, together with a description of the type, character and distribution of the mineralization.

+Item 12: Exploration - Describe the nature and extent of all relevant exploration work conducted by, or on behalf of, the issuer on each property being reported on, including

+(a) results of surveys and investigations, and the procedures and parameters relating to the surveys and investigations;

+(b) an interpretation of the exploration information;

+(c) a statement as to whether the surveys and investigations have been carried out by the issuer or by a contractor and, if the latter, identifying the contractor; and

+(d) a discussion of the reliability or uncertainty of the data obtained in the program.

+Item 13: Drilling - Describe the type and extent of drilling including the procedures followed and a summary and interpretation of all results.
 The relationship between the sample length and the true thickness of the mineralization must be stated, if known, and if the orientation of the mineralization is unknown, state this.